Gross Motor Skills for Preschoolers

 Here’s an example!

-For example, jump roping…teaching my kids how to jump rope never crosses my mind.
+For example, jumping rope…teaching my kids how to jump rope never crosses my mind.
 Why?
 Because we don’t own any good jump ropes!
 For example, when my kids do receive one as a gift, they are usually the cheap, flimsy ones that just don’t turn well.
 And buying an expensive jump rope like we had in gym when I was growing up isn’t on my short list of things to buy.

 6 Main Gross Motor Skills for Preschoolers